 Bed Bug Life Cycle:

-Adult bed bugs are about 1/4 inch long, reddish brown with oval, flattened bodies.
+Adult bed bugs are about 1/4 inch long, reddish-brown with oval, flattened bodies.
 They feed solely on the blood of mammals.
-Immature bed bugs (nymphs) resemble the adults but are much smaller and lighter in color.
-They don’t fly or jump, but can crawl rapidly on various surfaces.
+Immature bed bugs (nymphs) resemble adults but are much smaller and lighter in color.
+They don’t fly or jump but can crawl rapidly on various surfaces.

 Female bed bugs lay their eggs in secluded areas.
 They lay up to five eggs a day and about 500 eggs over a lifetime.
 When first laid, the eggs are sticky and adhere to the surface they touch.
 The very small, whitish eggs are very difficult to see without magnification, but in clusters are visible.

 Newly hatched nymphs are approximately the size of a pinhead.
 They molt (shed their skin) five times before reaching maturity.
 A blood meal is needed for each successive molt.
-As an adult, can live for up to 5 months.
+An adult can live for up to 5 months.
 Under ideal development conditions (70 – 90° F and regular blood meals), these insects can complete development in a month, and produce three or more generations per year.
 Cool temperatures and limited blood meals inhibit development time.

 The physical attributes of these insects enable them to fit into the tiny cracks and crevices, behind picture frames, furniture, and headboards.
 They do not nest like other insects but congregate in habitual hiding and feeding locations.

 Unfed adult bed bugs are mahogany to rusty brown color.
 Engorged bed bugs are red-brown color after a blood meal.
 Nymphs (baby bed bugs) are nearly colorless when they first hatch and become brownish as they mature, after a blood meal.

 Count of Legs:

 Bed Bug Shape: